 • Raises positive public awareness of bats in Australasia,

-• Undertakes scientific research that contributes to bat conservation in Australasia,
+• Undertakes scientific research that directly or indirectly contributes to bat conservation in Australasia,

 • Scientific research, student projects, on ground bat conservation work, education programs or materials, equipment or materials purchased to support bat conservation programs or projects.